Call for submissions

 Submit a pitch for your video by filling our contact form

-Whether we accept or reject your piece, we will send a notification to you within two weeks.
+Whether we accept or reject your piece, we will send a notification to you within four-six weeks.
 IF it is an acceptance, the link will be sent in an email to the author on the day of publication.
 (If you include an image kindly state the source in your submission, so we can duly credit the photographer).
+We do not use copyrighted images, ensure to send in free-to-use images.